MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-utilization-hosted.md

 ms.reviewer:
 ---

-# Hosted RPA Capacity utilization
+# Hosted RPA capacity utilization

 > [!IMPORTANT]
 > - The capacity utilization page is in preview.